dilsah786/Projects/Boxigo/boxigo/README.md

 <h3>Live Demo : https://boxigo-ten.vercel.app/ </h3>

 This is a React application designed to manage and display moving details.
 The application features several components and utilizes a Context API for state management.
 This README file provides an overview of the application's structure and usage.

+## Backend
+  For backend it is deployed on vercel because original api was not working after app deployment so I kept origial api in <span>.env<span> file.
+After deployment our new api is ready to use.

+##

 ![laptop](https://github.com/dilsah786/Projects/assets/120841935/ecc8c238-83eb-4643-93db-59e51592e78b)